jackdpage/pylux/README.md

 # Pylux

 Pylux is a suite for the management of lighting documentation.
-Currently, the package includes two programs: ``plotter``, for the manipulation of Pylux's XML formatted plot files and ``texlux``, for the production of LaTeX reports from Pylux plot files.
+It comes with a base program, ``plotter``, which is used to edit its plot XML files.
+From the base program, you can also call extensions which perform other functions.
+Current extensions in development are ``texlux`` for producing LaTeX reports and ``plotgen`` for producing SVG plots.

 ``plotter`` currently is only functional on the CLI, but a GUI is in development.

 ## Installation and Dependencies

+THIS PROGRAM IS NOT FUNCTIONAL ON WINDOWS.
+The program installs and searches for content in ``/usr/share/pylux``, so you will need a UNIX based computer.
+I will make it work on Windows when I can be bothered.

-Pylux is written in Python 3, so Python 3 must be installed.
-Run the setup script as a root user to install the necessary Python binaries:
+Pylux is written in Python 3, so the Python 3 interpreter is required.

-``sudo python setup.py install_lib``.
+To install, run ``sudo python setup.py install``.

-Then install the extra files to your home directory:
-``python setup.py install_data``.

-TeXlux does not require LaTeX to be installed to produce the reports, as they are produced as LaTeX source, however, you will need a LaTeX distribution, such as TeX Live, installed in order to build PDF files from this source.
+Texlux does not require LaTeX to be installed to produce the reports, as they are produced as LaTeX source, however, you will need a LaTeX distribution, such as TeX Live, installed in order to build PDF files from this source.